manaaziz/manaaziz.github.io/about.md

 ### More Information

-Some of my hobbies include travel, soccer, and music (listening, not production).
+Some of my hobbies include travel, soccer, and listening to music.

 ### Contact me